nastja4/myFlix-client/README.md

 # myFlix React App

 Welcome to the myFlix React app project!
-This is a client-side application built to complement the existing server-side code (REST API and database) of the myFlix movie app.
-Representing the integration of server-side functionality with a dynamic and responsive client-side interface, this project showcases the full-stack JavaScript technologies within the MERN stack (MongoDB, Express, React, and Node.js).
-The app allows users to access information about movies, create profiles, and save their favorite movies.
+This client-side application is crafted to complement the server-side code (REST API and database) developed in the previous movie API project, thereby forming the integral components of the myFlix web application.
+Representing the seamless integration of server-side functionality with a dynamic and responsive client-side interface, this project showcases the mastery of full-stack JavaScript technologies within the MERN stack (MongoDB, Express, React, and Node.js).
+Users can explore movie details, create profiles, and curate their favorite film collection.

 Link: https://movie-myflix.netlify.app/